Kickball Rules

 • Tagging a runner: An opponent is tagged with a ball while not actively on a base

-• If a base runner is tagged with the ball, they may not touch the ball.
+• If a base runner is tagged with the ball, they may not intentionally touch the ball during the rest of the play.
 If they do, play is considered obstruction, and play stops.

-• If a base runner is in contact with the ball at any time (whether intentional or not), and is not on a base, the runner is out.
+• If a base runner or kicker is in contact with the ball at any time (whether intentional or not), and is not on a base or within the kicker’s box, the runner or kicker is out.

 • Foul out: A kicker receives 3 fouls

-• If the kicker receives two fouls and the third foul is obstructed by a stationary foreign object in fair territory (i.e. tree branch, overhead fencing), the kicker will get one additional foul.
+• If the kicker receives two fouls and the third foul makes contact with a stationary foreign object in fair territory (i.e. tree branch, overhead fencing), the kicker will get one additional foul.

 • If the object is in foul territory, the ball would be considered a foul, as normal, and result in an out.